saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

-# Computer Graphics-Design 3D objects with OpenGL
+# Computer Graphics:Design 3D objects with OpenGL

 A graphical view of interactions between the moon and a rocket in space.